Aubrey O’Day Says Ex Donald Trump Jr. Hates His Dad And Eric Is The ‘Joke Of The Family’

 The comment was likely in response to rumors that he had done cocaine, which started after he appeared on video with a “dancing jaw,” as The Inquisitr previously reported.

 The two met back when O’Day appeared on the Celebrity Apprentice, which was hosted by his father, and began dating while Donald Jr. was still married to his wife Vanessa.
-At the time, Vanessa was pregnant with the cou0ple’s child, and she became pregnant again while the affair continued.
+At the time, Vanessa was pregnant with his child, and she became pregnant again while the affair continued.
 The romance nearly ended their relationship, as OK Magazine reported.
 Eventually, the couple repaired their marriage, though they have since separated.

 This is not the first time the singer has revealed details about the Trump clan.
-In mid-October, Newsweek reported that she claimed that Ivanka Trump is a secret lesbian and that Eric had cheated on his wife with a Miss Universe winner.
+In mid-October, Newsweek reported that she claimed Ivanka Trump is a secret lesbian and that Eric had cheated on his wife with a Miss Universe winner.

 She also posted and then deleted a tweet claiming Donald Jr. complained via text about the youngest Trump, Baron.